patrick-g-p/front-end-architecture/README.md

 ![](https://github.com/tamb/front-end-architecture/blob/master/MPA%20-%20Level%201.jpg)

 ### Component Directories
  You should have 1 Component Directory per component.
-If the component is named `UserProfile` the directory should be named `UserProfile`.
+If the component is named <code>UserProfile</code> the directory should be named <code>UserProfile</code>.

 ### Utility Directories
 This represents various directories for certain services or utilities the application needs.
-If you have a `store` for state management you should create a `store` directory and house all relevant files within that directory.
+If you have a <code>store</code> for state management you should create a <code>store</code> directory and house all relevant files within that directory.

 ### app.html
-This is the `.html` file that the url will render.
+This is the <code>.html</code> file that the url will render.
 Consider this the home document for this app.

 ### app.js
 This is the entry level JavaScript file that webpack will begin gather dependencies from.
 It will output as many files as directed.
 This file should import page-level JS dependencies (dependencies that are not component-specific).
-This file should also import `app.scss` for processing via webpack.
+This file should also import <code>app.scss</code> for processing via webpack.

 ### app.scss
 This is the root level SCSS file that should import page-level CSS dependencies (those are dependencies that are not component-specific)